mist64/cbmbus_doc/7 JiffyDOS.md

 ### JiffyDOS Byte Send

 When the controller sends data to the device, it transmits two bits at a time roughly every 13 µs using the CLK and DATA lines, with no handshake.
-For each byte, the device signals that it is ready to receive, followed by the controller signaling it is about to start the transmission, thus starting the timing critical window of about 65 µs.
+For each byte, the device signals that it is ready to receive, followed by the controller signaling it is about to start the transmission, thus starting the timing critical window of about XXX 65 µs.

 The following animation shows a byte being sent from the controller to the device.